Lassonde Students Win Global Case Competition

 - Allen Kaplan: 3rd year, Software Engineering

 - Semi Hesaj: 5th year, Space Engineering

 - Kourosh Toghrol: 2nd year, Mechanical Engineering

-The final case came from American technology company, defense contractor and information technology services provider L3Harris.
-It was centered around their Canadian subsidiary, MAS, who operates as their In-Service Support (ISS) arm.
+The final case came from American technology company, defence contractor and information technology services provider L3Harris.
+It was centred around their Canadian subsidiary, MAS, which operates as their In-Service Support (ISS) arm.
 The challenge was to innovate how maintenance & support on aircraft, naval ships and light armoured vehicles are currently being performed, modernizing L3Harris’ ISS technologies that currently rely on time-based, reactive maintenance systems.

 The team’s solution was Predictive On-Demand Support (PODS).
 PODS is an Augmented Reality headset (built atop of Microsoft’s HoloLens) that acts as virtual tech-support, guiding users through a diagnostic autonomously.
 It also uses advanced data analytics from IoT devices/sensors to provide predictive maintenance capabilities, anticipating problems before they occur.
 A technician using PODS is able to inspect a machinery problem, guided step-by-step through a diagnostic per L3Harris’ established procedures.

 “This was by far the most impactful, educational, and fun competition I was a part of.
-Not only were we able to tackle really difficult problems, it was great to see the judges asking us deep, thought provoking questions.
+Not only were we able to tackle really difficult problems, but it was also great to see the judges asking us deeply thought-provoking questions.
 I’d like to personally thank Dr. Andrew Maxwell and the rest of the best lab, alongside Lassonde as their dedication to design thinking and innovation definitely set us apart from the rest,” says Kourosh of his experience.